Robinhood vs M1 Finance

 Investment Products

 Every account needs a registration of some kind.
-Robinhood has joint, individual, and retirement accounts.
-M1 has these plus custodial and trust accounts.
+Robinhood offers individual, joint, and retirement accounts.
+M1 has those and also provides custodial and trust registrations.

 Winner: Robinhood